reartnew/grana/docs/src/user_guide/usage/actions/shell.md

 ## Overview
 This action allocates a shell and runs a script, piping standard output/error streams to the end user.
+The action is considered successful, when the return code of the shell equals zero.
 By default, a few helper functions definitions are added (see [#helpers](#helpers)).

 ## Parameters